RamOchoa-HES/HyperCode/README.md

 #### Sprint 2 story completion

-- All of the 17 points that we forecasted for the sprint were completed by development team members
+- All of the 17 points that we forecasted for the sprint were completed by development team members.
+PLease note the stories for sprint 2 have a blue label.

 #### Sprint Review 1